Rodney Scott (pitmaster)

-Rodney Scott (born 1971) is an American chef and whole-hog barbecue pitmaster from Hemingway, South Carolina.
+Rodney Scott (born November 1, 1971) is an American chef and whole hog barbecue pitmaster from Hemingway, South Carolina.
 In 2018 Scott was named Best Chef: Southeast by the James Beard Foundation, only the second pitmaster to win a James Beard chef award.

 Early life

-Scott was born in 1971 in Philadelphia to Roosevelt and Ella Scott.
-He was an only child.
+Scott was born on November 1, 1971 in Philadelphia to Roosevelt and Ella Scott.
+He is an only child.
 In 1972 the family relocated to the Pee Dee area of South Carolina, where the family ran several businesses including a gas station, a variety store, a farm, and a barbecue restaurant.
 At around eleven, Scott first started barbecuing at his parents' business, Scott's Variety Store + Bar-B-Q in Hemingway, South Carolina, where at first the family would smoke a whole hog each week, expanding as demand increased until they were smoking seven or eight hogs a day.
 At 17 he was working for the family business full time.